Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Indonesia's declaration of independence".</h2 head><h3 quote align='center'>"On this day in 1945, Sukarno declared Indonesia's independence from the Netherlands, and, after the Dutch transferred sovereignty four years later, he served as the country's first president (1949\u201367).
-How much do you know about Asia?".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Nineteenth Amendment ratified".</h2 head><h3 quote align='center'>"On this day in 1920, the Nineteenth Amendment was ratified after Tennessee\u2014by just one vote\u2014became the 36th state to approve it, capping the 72-year fight to win women the right to vote in the United States.
+Take our quiz about the Nineteenth Amendment and women's suffrage".</h3 quote></h3 OTD